alonsaguy/DNA-double-strand-break-repair-quantification-and-tracking/README.md

 Tested with Python 3.11.
 Requirements file attached in GitHub for local installation.

 **Demo Run Instructions:**
-1. Upload the .cif files and the .txt files to the same directory in Google Drive.
+1. Look for the demo data_files at [link](link_to_files) and upload the .cif files and the .txt files to the same directory in Google Drive.
 2. Run section #1 to install dependencies includes the installation of relevant programs, and the loading and execution of all functions required for the analysis.
 3. Specify the run type in section #2.
 Namely, where the data is located (the folder in Google Drive), whether the calibration should be made by the beads or the cells, etc. Please make sure to check the convert_cif_to_tif parameter and the create_calibration_map parameter for this demo.
 4. Run section #3 to generate the tif files of the data files.
 At the end of this step, a directory with the name of each cif file should be created in the specified data_path.
 Additionally, each directory will contain two tif files - one for each recording channel.